stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     Tree 3: 230
     Tree 4: 120

 1. Vehicle registration numbers in Krakow start with the letters KR or KK.
 Write a program that checks whether the vehicle registration number entered from the keyboard means a vehicle from Krakow.
-Display True whether a car is from Krakow or False otherwise.
+Print True whether a car is from Krakow or False otherwise.
 Sample result:

     ```python
     ###